marcoeg/mcp-bauplan/README.md

 # mcp-bauplan
 A mimimalist Model Context Protocol MCP server to interact with data tables and running Bauplan queries.

+Bauplan manages a data store of Iceberg tables in S3.

 ## Features
 - Get Bauplan data tables and their schemas in the configured namespace
 - Query Bauplan data tables using SQL (SELECT only)